catppuccin/userstyles/README.md

 For both of the below installation methods, you will need the Stylus browser extension installed.
 Install [Stylus](https://github.com/openstyles/stylus) for [Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/).
 If you use Chrome, make sure to enable "Allow access to file URLs" in the Chrome extension settings for Stylus (visit `chrome://extensions/?id=clngdbkpkpeebahjckkjfobafhncgmne`).

+> [!TIP]
+> If you use [Dark Reader](https://darkreader.org/), make sure to disable the extension on websites with Catppuccin userstyles installed to avoid conflicts.

 ### All Userstyles

 1. Download the compiled Stylus export file, containing our recommended Stylus settings and all userstyles preloaded: [`import.json` (download)](https://github.com/catppuccin/userstyles/releases/download/all-userstyles-export/import.json).